The High Level Trigger and Express Data Production at STAR: Reconstruction Software

 Due to the high luminosity of fixed-target data taking, each trigger event often contains multiple overlapping collisions.
 Fig.~\ref{NPV}, left, shows the distribution of the number of reconstructed vertices per event, confirming that multi-vertex events are frequent.
 Such conditions create significant background for short-lived particle reconstruction, particularly for three-body decays.

-The efficiency of our cleaning procedure is illustrated by analyzing the decay $^4_\Lambda\mathrm{He} \rightarrow\ ^3\mathrm{He} + p + \pi^-$.
-In Fig.~\ref{NPV}, right, we present the distribution of the distance between the reconstructed decay point of $^4_\Lambda\mathrm{He}$ candidates and the primary vertex, using two methods: assuming a single primary vertex (blue line) and applying the multi-vertex reconstruction (red line).
+The efficiency of the cleaning procedure is illustrated by analyzing the decay $^4_\Lambda\mathrm{He} \rightarrow\ ^3\mathrm{He} + p + \pi^-$.
+In Fig.~\ref{NPV}, right, the distribution of the distance between the reconstructed decay point of $^4_\Lambda\mathrm{He}$ candidates and the primary vertex is shown, using two methods: assuming a single primary vertex (blue line) and applying the multi-vertex reconstruction (red line).
 The use of multi-vertex reconstruction substantially reduces the background, improving the reliability of the signal extraction.